 Assistant Fast Food Managers earn the highest median pay at around $11.09 per hour, followed by Restaurant Managers (approximately $10.71), Fast Food Workers ($9.36), and Baristas ($9.35).
 With salaries averaging $8.83, Cashiers are among the lowest paid at Dunkin' Donuts.

 Years of Experience

-For those who claim five to nine years of work experience, pay generally amounts to about $9.19.
-Broken down by tenure, the largest share of Dunkin' Donuts employees (49 percent) have one to four years of experience and typically earn $8.61 per hour.
+Survey participants who have worked at Dunkin' Donuts for between five and 10 years earn $9.00 per hour on average.
+Broken down by tenure, the largest share of Dunkin' Donuts employees (54 percent) have one to four years of experience and earn $8.83 per hour on average.

 Certifications and Degrees

 Salaries approach $11.82 per hour for Servsafe food manager certifications; non-accredited workers make much less.
 Regarding pay and education, Dunkin' Donuts pays those with a Bachelor of Science in Bachelor of Science (BS / BSc) the most — $10.06.

 The highest-paying skill to have in this role seems to be People Management; employees claiming this as part of the toolbox earn a median of about $10.00 per hour.
 Customer Service is a popular skill in the Dunkin' Donuts workforce; a solid majority of those surveyed report putting it to use in their jobs.
 Some other standard skills here are Cash Handling, Food Preparation, and Customer Relations.

 One in six workers save up for retirement through a 401(k) plan.
 Dunkin' Donuts provides health insurance to just under one in three workers, and approximately one in seven workers do receive dental coverage.
 Perks also include free drinks, flexible hours, food/meal discounts, free snacks, and a casual working environment.